raamcosta/compose-destinations/README.md

 > Read more about the next steps to configure these features [here](https://composedestinations.rafaelcosta.xyz/wear-os)

 #### 3. And finally, you need to make sure the IDE looks at the generated folder.
+(NOT NEEDED if you're using Kotlin 1.8.0+, check Readme's first section)
 See KSP related [issue](https://github.com/google/ksp/issues/37).
 Here is an example of how to do that for all your build variants (inside `android` block):